Collect whole blood in a purple top (EDTA) tube (preferred). Extracted DNA is acceptable.

-Prenatal testing is available to couples who are confirmed carriers of mutations.
+Prenatal Testing is available to adult females who are confirmed carriers of mutations.
 Please contact the laboratory director to discuss appropriate testing prior to collecting a prenatal specimen.

 Whole blood in EDTA purple top tubes is the preferred sample.
-High molecular weight genomic DNA is an acceptable specimen.
+High molecular weight genomic DNA is acceptable.
 Cheek epithelial cells or other samples containing DNA may be acceptable.
 Contact the laboratory for specific instructions regarding such samples before sending the sample.

 Ask for more information about our laboratory services.